AdobeDocs/workfront.en/help/resource-mgmt/resource-scheduling/get-started-resource-scheduling.md

 ### Locate and view information in the Scheduling areas

-Depending on where you want to schedule resources, you can access the Scheduling timeline in the following areas of `Workfront`:
+Depending on where you want to schedule resources, you can access the Scheduling timeline in the following areas of Workfront:

 * For multiple projects, in the Scheduling area
 * For a project in the Scheduling section